Starbucks: Locations

-The company's headquarters is the Starbucks Center in Seattle, Washington, United States, where 3,501 people worked as of January 2015.
-The main building in the Starbucks complex in SODO was previously a Sears mail order distribution center until 1987.
+The company's headquarters is the Starbucks Center in Seattle, Washington, United States, where 3,750 people worked as of 2023.
+The main building in the Starbucks complex in SODO, where the company leases 1.29 e6sqft of space, was previously a Sears mail order distribution center until 1987.
+In 2026, Starbucks announced the long-term lease of 250,000 sqft for a regional office in Nashville, Tennessee.